rohan-paul/Awesome-JavaScript-Interviews/ONLY-Questions-Collections-Yet-to-draft-ans/Network-questions.md

 - What are HTTP methods?
 List all HTTP methods that you know, and explain them.
 - What is domain pre-fetching and how does it help with performance?
 - What is a CDN and what is the benefit of using one?

+* What tools would you use to find a performance bug in your code?
+* What are some ways you may improve your website's scrolling performance?
+* Explain the difference between layout, painting and compositing.